tdwg/bdq/tg2/_review/docs/bdqtest/index.md

 The purpose of this document is to define and explain the BDQ Tests — the primary mechanism for evaluating the quality of biodiversity data in the BDQ standard.
 It describes the structure, types, and formal characteristics of the Tests, providing a clear and consistent specification that can be used by implementers, analysts, and quality assessors.

 This document is both normative and explanatory: it defines how each Test is modeled using standard vocabulary terms and how it should behave under various conditions.
-It also distinguishes among types of Tests (Validation, Issue, Amendment, and Measure), outlines the semantics of single- versus multi-record evaluation, and explains how parameters influence Test behavior.
+It also distinguishes among types of Tests (`Validation`, `Issue`, `Measure`, and `Amendment`), outlines the semantics of single- versus multi-record evaluation, and explains how `Parameters` influence Test behavior.
 The content here provides the foundation for interpreting and using the Tests in software and quality assessment workflows.

 ### 1.2 Audience